 Moreover, visitors will find many retail boutiques, restaurants and shops in Rosemary Beach.
 Some of the recommended restaurants include Cowgirl Kitchen and Summer Kitchen Cafe, both offer menus with comfort food and full-bar service.
 For more upscale dining, the Havana Beach Bar & Grill brings the flavors from the Caribbean and Restaurant Paradis prepares delectable seafood alongside white tablecloth service.
 La Cocina serves coastal inspired cuisine with the spices and flavors of Mexico and Wild Olives Market & Cafe provides light fare perfect for lunch or brunch.

 Entertainment & Lodging

 Of course, like many other beaches in South Walton, Rosemary Beach has white sand beaches and pristine crystalline waters.
 It is located on scenic highway 30A and minutes away from the other master-planned communities such as Seaside and Alys Beach.
 Additionally, Panama City Beach is located down the coast, where visitors in search of more activities and nightlife will undoubtedly find what they are seeking.
 Lake Powell is also right nearby for excursions on freshwater waves and Camp Helen State Park offers hiking and a trip back through time with its historic cottage, water tower and residence hall; the entire site was added to the National Register of Historic Places in 2012.
-So, don’t hesitate; book your rental through Paradise Properties, where you will feel right at home in this quaint seaside community!
+So, don’t hesitate; where you will feel right at home in this quaint seaside community!